Getting a Colonoscopy: What to Expect

 The risk of complications is higher for older people and those who have other medical problems (like heart and lung disease).
 In these situations, your surgeon can help you decide whether surgery is the right option for you, and what other choices you might have to prolong your life while also maintaining your quality of life.

-While early stage colorectal cancer has good survival rates, in the later stages treatment can get a little more complex.
-It is important for you and your doctor to understand as much as possible about your cancer, so that you can make the right decisions about your care.
+While early stage colorectal cancer has good survival rates, in the later stages of the disease, treatment can get a little more complex.
+It’s important for you and your doctor to understand as much as possible about your cancer, so that you can make the right decisions about your care.

 Contributing: SurvivorNet staff reports